 Rats can eat all sorts of foods.
 They’re opportunistic omnivores, meaning they will eat whatever foods are available.
 However, that doesn’t mean that all foods are safe for them to eat.

 Onions are toxic to rats.
 They’re toxic to most animals, including humans.
-However, we’re so large that we would need to eat an ungodly amount of onion for it to matter.
+However, we’re so large that we would need to eat an ungodly amount of onions for it to matter.
 Rats are much smaller, so they only need to eat a little before the toxins affect their bodies.

 The toxic chemicals in onions are broken down in high heat.
 Therefore, if you feed your rat cooked onion, they should be okay.
-However, there is little reason for rats to eat onions, to begin with, so we typically don’t recommend feeding them to rats at all – even if they are cooked.
+However, there is little reason for rats to eat onions to begin with, so we typically don’t recommend feeding them to rats at all – even if they are cooked.

 It should be noted that rats are unable to vomit.
 They physically can’t do it.
 This makes onions very efficient at killing them as they can’t expel the onions after they’ve eaten them.

 Rats have no way to get the onion out of their system, so onions may be particularly harmful – even in smaller amounts.

 Onions are very toxic to rats.
 They won’t kill them instantly, but they will make them very sick.
 Large amounts of onions would be required to kill a rat outright, but that doesn’t mean that a bite or two is okay.

 Onions are likely to make your rat very sick.
 Even if it doesn’t kill them, we don’t recommend that anyone feed their rat onion – even just a tiny bit.

 Rats that eat an onion once aren’t likely to diet or feel many long-term effects.
 However, over a long period, onions can quickly kill rats.
 Therefore, they should not be part of your rat’s diet in the least.